unknown-gd/quakejs/README.md

 ### baseq3 server, step-by-step

 *Note: for the initial download of game files you will need a server wth around 1GB of RAM.
-If the server exits with the message `Killed` then you need more memory*
+If the server exits with the message `Killed` then you need more memory.
+You can try getting around this by downloading the ``/quakejs/base/baseq3`` files on another, more powerful, machine and copying them to your low-RAM server.
+I've heard a report of this being successfully completed on a machine with 512MB of RAM*

 On your server clone this repository. `cd` into the `quakejs` clone and run the following commands: